 These days more and more of us Brits are keeping fit by following our sporting passions.
 It’s something that at Buxton Water we wholeheartedly support.
-(It’s why we’re at the London Marathon every year helping each and every big-hearted hero stay well-watered along the way, after all.)
+(It’s why we’re at the London Marathon every year helping each and every big-hearted hero stay well-watered along the way.)

-Of course, it’s not just long distance runners that need to be properly hydrated to accomplish their best results.
-Whatever sport you’re in to, from squash to softball, polo to pole vaulting, getting enough hydration during exercise plays a vital part in how well you’ll do.
+Of course, it’s not just long-distance runners that need to stay hydrated while running to achieve their best results.
+Whatever sport you’re into, from squash to softball, polo to pole vaulting, making sure you stay hydrated while exercising plays a vital part in how well you’ll do.

 In fact, just a 2% reduction in fluids can result in a 10% to 20% loss of performance**.
-The very best way to ensure this doesn’t happen is to drink more water.
+The very best way to ensure this doesn’t happen is to drink water while exercising

 How much water should you be drinking?

 Staying fully hydrated during exercise can be easier said than done, mind you.
 In the heat of an intense match or pushing yourself to break your personal best drinking can take a back seat.
 But it’s vitally important that you drink as much as you need, not just to give you the best chance to perform but for overall well being too.